filipsam789/contacts_app_testing/README.md

 - Gjorgji Koceski

 This project involves testing the Android 11 Contacts application using Java and the Appium framework for UI automation.
+We did this project with the mentorship of Netcetera.

 Our team started with session-based testing to identify any bugs or issues in the Contacts application.
 This initial phase helped us ensure that the application was functioning correctly.